Adam's Family Tree

-Adam's Family Tree is a children's television comedy programme that was first broadcast in January 1997 and ran until February 1999.
+Adam's Family Tree is a British children's television comedy programme that was first broadcast on 6 January 1997 and ran until 19 February 1999.
 The show was broadcast on CITV, the children's segment of ITV.
-The show which was filmed in Yorkshire ran for three series and 20 episodes.
+The show was filmed in Yorkshire and ran for three series and 20 episodes.

 The premise of the show was that 12-year-old Adam was able to call upon his ancestors from throughout history to help him solve everyday problems.
 The title character was played by Anthony Lewis for the first two series, before the role was taken over by Alex Cooke.